 I am a Sociologist with over 20 years of research experience.
-I've spent the last 16+ years studying consumer behavior using both qualitative and quantitative methods.
+I've spent 16+ years at Paco Underhill's Envirosell, studying how consumers behave using both qualitative and quantitative methods.
 I've worked on projects for many of the top U.S. and global companies in sectors such as retail, CPG/FMCG, restaurants, banking, consumer electronics, transportation (rail and airports), OTC, and apparel.
 I've also worked with not-for-profits such as museums, opera houses and healthcare facilities.
 My work has taken me to countries in Asia, Europe, and Latin America.

 As an academic, I have taught courses in Consumer Behavior and Introduction to Sociology at Hunter College of the City University of New York and Introduction to Psychology at DeVry College of New York.